 ☐Regular classes utilizing TA Funds

 Goals

+Please, briefly explain how you decided on your educational goals.

-How does pursuing education contribute to your professional/personal career goals?
-Be specific with your career goals (i.e. Navy career goal, career field after the Navy, or undecided).
-Please list you short-term (0-6mo) and Long-term (7mos and longer) academic goals.
+How does pursuing education contribute to your goals (professional, personal, academic)?
+Be specific (i.e. Navy career goal, career field after the Navy, or undecided).

+Short-term (0-6mo) goals:

+Long-term (7mos and longer) goals:

+Academic History

-Academic History/School InformationExplain your previous education history.
-List any prior degrees and/or college credits?Do you need assistance choosing a degree program and/or school?
+Describe your previous education history.
+Create an approximate timeline list of any prior degrees and/or college credits that you have completed.
+Include your areas of educational strength like Math, Science, English or History.

+Academic History(Cont’d)

+Have you completed a career interest inventory?
+Taking this step is voluntary.
+However, completing a career interest inventory will validate your degree and career/profession selection.
+Be sure to let us know if you would like the link.

+Do you need assistance choosing a degree program and/or school?
 If so, do you prefer attending courses on campus or distance learning?
-If you have already chosen a school, please indicate the school name, degree level and degree major.Policy and Procedures
+If you have already chosen a school, please indicate the school name, degree level and degree major.

-Explain the benefit of providing your school an official copy of your Joint Service Transcript (JST)?
+(Skip the next question if you are attending classes on campus)

+Distance learning can be a challenge.
+However, motivation, discipline, and good computer skills can help to overcome most challenges.
+Please elaborate on your plan of action for distance learning.
+Include research for classwork time, computer skills and connectivity, time management skills, available resources from selected school, attendance plan per class, homework time per class, test taking strategies, etc.

+Policy and Procedures Review

 Have you provided an official copy of your JST to your school for evaluation?

-Are you aware of JST/ACE credits for your military experience?
-Please explain this benefit.
+How does providing your school with an official copy of your Joint Service Transcript (JST) benefits you?

 Do you have any questions about your JST?

-Explain the difference between regional and national accreditation and how that affects you?
+Describe the difference between regional and national school accreditation.

+How could either accreditation benefit or affect you?

-Tell me about how the CLEP/DSST exam program works.
+Briefly describe how the CLEP/DSST exam program works.

 Are you interested in learning more about receiving college credit by exams (CLEP, DSST)?

 If you are an undergraduate student, have you completed the Free Application for Federal Student Aid (FAFSA) in order to be determine your eligibility for the Pell Grant?

 Please list the steps in submitting your TA application.
-Do you have any questions about the “My Education” website, submitting your WebTA Application, or TA Policy and Procedures? (provide WebTA user’s manual in session, to aid in application submission and TA policy and procedures fact sheet)

 How many days before your course begins must your TA application be command approved by?